koji-project/koji/docs/source/HOWTO.rst

 -  **koji** is a CLI written in Python that provides many hooks into Koji.
    It allows the user to query much of the data as well as perform actions such as build initiation.
--  **kojirepod** is a daemon that keeps the build root repodata updated.
+-  **kojira** is a daemon that keeps the build root repodata updated.

 Package Organization
 --------------------